-Moods and emotions affected by alcohol can usually be grouped into three general categories, including:
+Alcohol emotional effects can usually be grouped into three general categories:

-- Happy feelings: Individuals who consume alcohol to manipulate emotions of happiness are usually attempting to heighten feelings of thrill, delight, general excitement, confidence, self-esteem, and connection/belonging in social situations.
+- Happy feelings: Individuals who consume alcohol to manipulate emotions of happiness usually attempt to heighten senses of thrill, delight, general excitement, confidence, self-esteem, and connection/belonging in social situations.
 Research suggests that these motives are a common reason for drinking, especially among younger people.

 Get Help.
 Get Better.
 Get Your Life Back.